Indrajeet Chaubey, Ph.D.

 Dean's Assistant: Virginia White

 We are committed to providing life-transforming education to all students through close mentoring, hands-on and service learning experiences, research opportunities, and internships.
-We strive to be a strong partner to Connecticut through innovative teaching and research done by our faculty, resulting in workforce and economic development and through extension outreach programs that help Connecticut communities in each of our 169 cities and towns.
+We strive to be a strong partner to Connecticut through the innovative teaching and research conducted by our faculty, resulting in workforce and economic development and through extension outreach programs that help Connecticut communities in each of our 169 cities and towns.